 Even more complex legislation exists when employers pay remote workers internationally.
 Employers might be tempted to pay international workers through international money transfers, but this could result in non-compliance with employment legalities and government regulations.

 Complying with the legislation requirements for each job profile of every employee, their pay schedules, wages, and taxes in each country can become difficult.
 Both the company and the employee can be protected when local employment laws are followed and accurate documentation is provided.
-To ensure compliance and to ensure all the necessary paperwork is completed, employers will benefit from consulting with employment or legal experts from different around the globe.
+To ensure compliance you will need a hiring process when you hiring the right remote employees and to ensure all the necessary paperwork is completed, employers will benefit from consulting with employment or legal experts from different around the globe.

-Having virtual tools and processes in place is important, but they can only be as effective as the people using them.
+Having virtual tools and a hiring process in place when is important, but they can only be as effective as the people using them.
 Adequate support to remote employees, including those working from home, requires setting expectations and boundaries.

-The guidelines for working remotely must be specific, with clear descriptions outlining different types of work profiles that qualify for remote work, and clear performance measures to monitor employee compliance would need to be set up.
+The guidelines for working remotely must be specific, with clear job description outlining different types of work profiles that qualify for remote work and clear performance measures to monitor employee compliance would need to be set up.

-A thoughtful and well-designed work policy also provides clarity and addresses any cultural inconsistencies.
+A thoughtful and well-designed remote working policy also provides clarity and addresses any cultural inconsistencies when hiring remotely.

 The solution for hiring remote employees in other countries

-Onboarding internationally can be tricky but when done correctly, the benefits are greater than the challenges posed during the onboarding phase.
-These common HR mistakes, such as non-compliant employment terms, can be easily avoided when you have the right partner in your corner.
+Onboarding internationally can be tricky when you hire remote workers to work remotely, but when done correctly, the benefits of remote work are greater than the challenges posed during the onboarding phase.
+These common HR mistakes, such as non-compliant employment terms, can be easily avoided when you have the right partner in your corner for remote work.

-An employer of record (EOR) for international employees, like Playroll Global Solutions, helps navigate employers through all regulations, local labour and tax laws, and benefits, giving managers time to focus on ensuring their remote workers are professionally supported and culturally included within the organisation.
+An employer of record (EOR) for international employees, like Playroll Global Solutions, helps navigate employers through all regulations, local labour and tax laws, and benefits, giving managers time to focus on ensuring their remote workers are professionally supported and included within the company culture.